axcore/space_travel_redo/README.md

 # Bugs

-When the player is "inside" the rocket, it appears to be transparent.
+When the player is "inside" the space shuttle, it appears to be transparent.
 I don't remember what the original behaviour was, so I have not attempted to "fix" it.

 When placed on the ground, the rover is 1 block higher than it should be.
 The player's eye level is possibly not in the optimal position.
 Once again, not remembering the original behaviour, I have not attempted to "fix" it.